Retirement & Pension Planning Case Study

 Once we have these important questions answered we can then start to look at what they have in place already and how this contributes to their goals.

-With Mark and Sally we established that they needed approximately £25,000 per year in retirement to maintain the standard of living they have now but their pensions were only forecasting an income of £18,000 per year.
-They had a shortfall that needed addressing.
+With Mark and Sally we helped them to identify that they needed approximately £25,000 per year in retirement to maintain their current standard of living.
+We then identified that their existing pensions were only forecasting an income of £18,000 per year – so they had a shortfall that needed addressing.

 - Retiring later